SimRaina/BooksAPI/README.md

 # Flask_APIs
 Created APIs using Flask

-1. Download and install Python 3.
-Set Environment variables.
+Prerequisite: a) Download and install Python 3.
+              b) Set Environment variables in your local system.
-2. pip install Flask.
+              c) pip install Flask.
+1. Download this GitHub repo on your local system.
-3. Go to the folder where app.py file is available.
-Run command "python app.py" to start the API server.
+2. Go to the folder where app.py file is available.
+3. Open CMD and run command "python app.py" to start the API server.
+In this code repo you will also find collection and environment json files.
 4. Open Postman and import collection.json file.
-Go to Manage Environment and import environment.json.
+5. Go to Manage Environment and import environment.json.
-5. Run this collection.
+5. Run this collection on postman as per the SimRaina QA YouTube video.

 To run collection from the commandline: